 - Habanero – 1 for just a fruity twinge, 2 for a lee more punch

-- Vegetables – I used 2 large onions, 6 cloves of garlic, 2 carrots, 3 potatoes, all very roughly chopped
+- Vegetables – I used 2 large onions, 6 cloves of garlic, 2 carrots, 3 potatoes, all very roughly chopped.
+Cabbage is also delicious.

 So easy.
 First, I brown the chicken.
 I leave the skin on half…and take it off half.
 A bit for some fatty flavor – it browns up nicely in a hot pan.
 Turn your soup pan on Medium and brown the chicken pieces in smaller batches.
 If you throw them in all at once, they don’t brown nicely.
 I didn’t log thousands of hours watching the Food Channel for nothing.

 Return all chicken to the pot, turn down heat.
-Add in onions and garlic and let them sweat a bit.
+Add in half the onions and all of the garlic and let them sweat a bit.
 After 5 minutes, add water to cover. ** Cover-ISH.
 Use as much water as you like.
 If you like lots of soup, go for more water.
 Add in your whole habanero.

 Add in chopped cilantro stems.
 NOTE: I think cilantro is the most delicious thing in the world.
 (Read: I’m Confused…I Just Assumed EVERYONE Loves Cilantro) If you don’t like it then…oy.
 I’m sorry.
 I don’t know what to tell you.